thomaspinckney3/cs4501/Project7.md

 Overview
 ========

-In this project you will build a map/reduce job on Apache Spark.
-Your job will take a web site access log as input and as output produce data that can be used by a recommendation system.
+In this project you will build a recommendation system that generates accurate recommendations based on a recurring map/reduce job on Apache Spark.
+Your Spark job will take a web site access log as input and as output produce data that will be used by the recommendation system.

 Co-views
 --------